Shop Attendant In Court Over Defilement

 |

-Two persons who took turns to defile a 14-year old girl on a school veranda at Achimota have been put an Accra Circuit Court.
+Two persons who took turns to defile a 14-year old girl on a school veranda at Achimota have appeared before an Accra circuit court.

 Michael Aleke, who has been charged with defilement, has pleaded not guilty.

-The court presided over by Mrs. Janet Harriet Akweley Quaye remanded him into custody to reappear on September 12.
+The court presided over by Mrs. Janet Harriet Akweley Quaye remanded him into custody to appear again on September 12.

 The Police say they are hunting for one Wiseman who also defiled the victim earlier near the crime scene.